 For those who don’t know, a strong password includes:

-Other things to keep in mind include making sure you change your passwords once every six months or so to prevent anyone who might get a hold of them from accessing the accounts their meant to protect.
+Other things to keep in mind include making sure you change your passwords once every six months or so to prevent anyone who might get a hold of them from accessing the accounts they are meant to protect.
 Also, make sure you NEVER share your password with anyone.

 One thing you can do is to use auto-generated passwords.
 These are usually long and impossible to guess, making them the most secure.
 However, you won’t be able to remember these on your own, so if you go this route, make sure to use a password manager such as Last Pass that will save and encrypt your passwords.